scsper/sandj/README.md

 # To do
 * +1 flow
-    * verify RSVP submission form on client side
+    * Verify RSVP submission form on client side
     * Protect against SQL injection
     * Update database with new name
 * write story